takanory/slides/20190917pyconjp/PITCHME.md

 Note:

 * The number of PyCon JP staff is 40 over, half of them are the new staff.
-* Newcomers ask similar things to me.
-And I send similar messages to newcomers.
+* New staff ask similar things to me.
+And I send similar answers repeatedly.
 * But, ...

 +++